You're accepted. Now what? This handy checklist will provide you with all the information you need to #BeAZag.

 The entire Gonzaga community welcomes you and looks forward to seeing you on campus!
 If you have any questions, please don’t hesitate to contact us.

 Our offers of admission are conditional and contingent upon the successful and satisfactory completion of all academic work in progress.
 Final academic transcripts will be carefully reviewed.
+Your final transcript must be received before you arrive on campus for fall/spring in order to ensure your enrollment at Gonzaga.

 Support services are available for students with documented disabilities.
 If you have a disability which may require academic adjustments or accommodations, please contact Gonzaga’s Disability Access office at 800-986-9585, extension 4134.